vanheeringen-lab/ANANSE/README.md

     $ conda activate ananse
     ```
   * Python 3 is the required for ANANSE.
 Don't forget to activate the environment with conda activate gimme whenever you want to use ANANSE.
-  * For most of the analyses it is beneficial to use as many threads as possible for the motif analysis.
-This is configured by the GimmeMotifs config file.
-If you haven't done so, run `gimme`, which will create a new GimmeMotifs config file `~/.config/gimmemotifs/gimmemotifs.cfg`, and change the `ncpus` parameter.

 * ### **Usage**